mheene/allInOne/README.md

 If you want to use on the 3 decoders directly, please access the container by

-docker exec -it allinone bash
+`docker exec -it allinone bash`

 You are now inside of the container in the directory /usr/local/bufr with is your working directory where you started the container.
 So put all your bufr into this directory which is accessible from inside of the container.

 BUFRDC
-bufr_decode_all -i myBufr.bin | more
+`bufr_decode_all -i myBufr.bin | more`

 Geo::BUFR
-bufrread.pl --strict_checking 6 --verbose 99 myBufr.bin | more
+`bufrread.pl --strict_checking 6 --verbose 99 myBufr.bin | more`

 libECBUFR
-bufr_decoder -strict -inbufr myBufr.bin  | more
+`bufr_decoder -strict -inbufr myBufr.bin  | more`

 You can find the image [here](https://hub.docker.com/r/mheene/allinone)

+Perhaps you don't have docker and you simply want to get a glimpse into it.
+Just try this:

 [![Try in PWD](https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png)](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/mheene/allInOne/master/pwd-image.yml)

+It runs docker in your browser and pull the images and runs the dashboard.

 ![Docker Build](https://img.shields.io/docker/build/mheene/allinone.svg)